 New class date will be announced shortly.
 The past classes are available to stream for $40 each.
-Choose the specific topic, above, or enroll for all 12 of these classes at once for a series rate.
+Choose the specific topic, above, or enroll for all 13 of these classes at once for a series rate.
 Enrolled students receive lifetime access to the class recordings.

 View the classes immediately upon enrollment and registration, with the exception of any upcoming classes, which will be available to view live and as a recording within 48 hours of the live class.

 If there was a 'Hall of Fame' for music teachers, Keith Underwood would take first prize...Armed with lots of technical solutions - both new and old (some even dating from 1850!)
 Keith guided us through all of it, and Lessonface is the perfect format for delivering it.